Before Building

 Sheets & Slabs

 Sheets & Slabs presents a set of twin vessels, identical in form, but differing in material construction.
 Designed as testing chambers for psychological and neurological research on normative and biomaterial environments, material composition is primary while form is secondary and archetypal, drawing from universal geometries.
 Neighboring volumes taper from rectilinear bases into funneled skylights.
-Entryways are
+Entryways are subtracted from each volume to form an entry threshold.
+The control, Sheets, is clad in drywall, while its doppelganger, Slabs, scribes live edge slabs into a meandering field of grains and curves.

 After psychological and neurological data collection is complete, the chambers will be repurposed as study rooms or video-conferencing booths on the University of Virginia campus.